petems/petersouter.xyz/content/post/tddbdd-with-puppet-code.md

 Say I'm looking at the specs of a module, and it states that the manifest should install a certain package on RedHat 6 and 7, but it doesn't work on RedHat 7, I know that that was in the original spec of the module, and it's a bug that needs to be fixed.

-## Basic Theoritical Example of it in action
+## Basic Theoretical Example of it in action

 Susan comes into the office.
 She's a developer who's helping out the ops team write Puppet code and she goes to one of the teams planning sessions.
 There’s some discussions about lua package with Nginx.
 Susan says "I can help with that".
 They write out a basic story and log it in Jira with the requirements: